volcanicpixels/Privacy-Plugin/readme.txt

 2. Change the CSS styles for the login page to get the look and feel right

 == Changelog ==

+= 5.0.4 =

+* Fixed issue with secure assets

+= 5.0.3 =

+* Fixed issue with redirect when using different install path

 = 5.0.2 =